microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/activitystatistics-get.md

 #### Response

-The following is an example of the response that gets activity statistics of a user for a specific activity and day.
+The following is an example of the response that gets activity statistics of a signed-in user for a specific activity and day.

 <!-- {
   "blockType": "response",